ablanco1950/LaneDetection_Template/README.md

 # LaneDetection_Template
-Lane detection using cv.matchTemplate function, a simpler system than the one usually used to process the image and detect contours.
-Furthermore, it does not require establishing a region of interest.
+Lane detection using cv.matchTemplate function, a simpler system than the one usually used:  establish a region of interest, process the image and detect linear contours.
 Requirements:

 have installed: opencv (cv), numpy and time